-- 8. The NCP's decisions are adopted by consensus amongst its members.
-Failing such consensus, the decision shall revert to the NCP Chair, who shall take the diversity of all opinions expressed into account.
-When there is no consensus, NCP decisions shall state this explicitly. - 9.
-The Chair of the NCP proposes the agenda for NCP meetings.
-One or more members of the NCP may request the Chair to add additional item to the agenda.
-The NCP may deliberate only if all three categories of members are represented. - 10.
-NCP members shall undertake not to disclose any documents not already made public by their respective authors, or the content of its discussions, or any non-public information gathered during examination of specific instances. - 11.
-All documents submitted to the NCP shall be distributed to all of its members, if at all possible sufficiently in advance to give them time for detailed examination thereof. - 12.
-Minutes of National Contact Point meetings shall be drafted and distributed to all NCP members. - 13.
-In order to examine specific instances referred to it, and as required, the National Contact Point may call upon "rapporteurs" designated by the NCP Chair after consultation with NCP members. - 14.
-As needed, the NCP may, after consultation of its members, hear the author of a referral made to the NCP and / or a representative of the company concerned by the referral.
-The Secretariat shall so inform NCP members prior to the meeting. - 15.
-Each year the NCP shall draft a report outlining its activities and the cases dealt with over the course of the year.
-This report shall be discussed at an annual information session of the NCP
+- 8. The NCP for RBC's decisions are adopted by consensus amongst its members.
+Failing such consensus, the decision shall revert to the NCP for RBC Chair, who shall take the diversity of all opinions expressed into account.
+When there is no consensus, NCP for RBC decisions shall state this explicitly. - 9.
+The Chair of the NCP for RBC proposes the agenda for NCP for RBC meetings.
+One or more members of the NCP for RBC may request the Chair to add additional item to the agenda.
+The NCP for RBC may deliberate only if all three categories of members are represented. - 10.
+NCP for RBC members shall undertake not to disclose any documents not already made public by their respective authors, or the content of its discussions, or any non-public information gathered during examination of specific instances. - 11.
+All documents submitted to the NCP for RBC shall be distributed to all of its members, if at all possible sufficiently in advance to give them time for detailed examination thereof. - 12.
+Minutes of National Contact Point meetings shall be drafted and distributed to all NCP for RBC members. - 13.
+In order to examine specific instances referred to it, and as required, the National Contact Point may call upon "rapporteurs" designated by the NCP for RBC Chair after consultation with NCP for RBC members.

-Decree of 21 April 2009 of the Ministry for the Economy, Industry and Employment establishing the Directorate-General of the Treasury and Economic Policy, Journal official de la République française of 8 May 2009.
+Decree of 21 April 2009 of the Ministry for the Economy, Industry and Employment establishing the Directorate-General of the Treasury and Economic Policy, Journal officiel de la République française of 8 May 2009.

-("reunion annuelle d'information du PCN"), and, if at all possible, prior to the annual meeting of NCPs with the OECD Investment Committee.
-The list of invited stakeholders and the agenda shall be determined by consensus amongst NCP members.
-Once a year, the NCP shall hold a meeting to dialogue with organisations representing civil society (NGOs, associations, etc.) to discuss about its activity.
+- 14. As needed, the NCP for RBC may, after consultation of its members, hear the author of a referral made to the NCP for RBC and / or a representative of the company concerned by the referral.
+The Secretariat shall so inform NCP for RBC members prior to the meeting. - 15.
+Each year the NCP for RBC shall draft a report outlining its activities and the cases dealt with over the course of the year.
+This report shall be discussed at an annual information session of the NCP for RBC ("reunion annuelle d'information du PCN"), and, if at all possible, prior to the annual meeting of NCP for RBCs with the OECD Investment Committee.
+The list of invited stakeholders and the agenda shall be determined by consensus amongst NCP for RBC members.
+Once a year, the NCP for RBC shall hold a meeting to dialogue with organisations representing civil society (NGOs, associations, etc.) to discuss about its activity.

 IV.
-Referrals to the NCP - Initial Assessment
+Referrals to the NCP for RBC - Initial Assessment

-For further information, refer to the diagram and to the factsheet on the specific instance processing procedure and the factsheet on the admissibility of a specific instance.
+For further information, refer to the diagram and to the factsheet on the specific instance processing procedure and the factsheet on the admissibility of a specific instance.4